 Hettie named Room 8 Memorial Cat Foundation after a cat named "Room 8" that she had read about who was the mascot at a Los Angeles county elementary school for 16 years.

-She worked very hard to make sure she did the best for the cats.
-When she passed away in 1996, she left everything she had to the cats to insure that they would still have a place to live.
-Room 8 is now run by a board of directors who make sure that Hettie's love for cats lives on.
+Hettie worked very hard to make sure she did the best for the cats.
+When she passed away in 1996, she left everything she had to the cats to ensure that they would still have a place to live.
+Room 8 is now run by a Board of Directors that makes sure Hettie's love for cats lives on.

-Room 8 is a nonprofit organization that depends entirely on donations to continue its work and fulfill its mission.
-Our no-cage environment provides a safe and caring home for approximately 80 cats awaiting adoption, as well as lifetime care for those that cannot be placed
+Room 8 is a private, no-kill, 501(c)3 non-profit organization that depends entirely on donations to continue its work and fulfill its mission.
+Our no-cage environment provides a safe and caring home for approximately 85 cats awaiting adoption, as well as lifetime care for those who cannot be placed.

 This site was developed by Chery Cooper and Alan K Holden.
 It is hosted on a renewable-energy-powered server running open source software.
 The design takes inspiration from the Cosumnes web template provided as part of the Mura content management system.